gregordr/ImageStore/README.md

 it will detect it and ask for an alternate port.
 The created database user is seeded with a random 16 character string, so there is no default password to worry about.

+The Imagestore service by default is enable to start on boot.
+To stop Imagestore, run ```sudo systemctl stop ImageStoreFRONT.service; sudo systemctl stop ImageStoreBACK.service;```
+To prevent the service from starting on boot, run ```sudo systemctl disable ImageStoreFRONT.service; sudo systemctl disable ImageStoreBACK.service;```

 ## Contributing:

 Accepted feature requests can be seen under projects/ToDOs.
 If you have a new feature request, feel free to open an issue.